-This course has been designed to give 8th grade students an understanding of the foundations of our government, and their roles as citizens.
-Students study the roots and foundations of U.S. democracy, how and why it has developed over time, and the role of individuals in maintaining a healthy democracy.
-They study these topics by exploring various court cases and events that have helped shape the U.S. government, and as well as the U.S. culture.
+these topics by exploring various court cases and events that have helped shape the U.S. government, and as well as the U.S. culture.

-Course #471 Hands on Humanities
+Course #471 Hands-on Humanities

+Grade 7-8

+(Not offered in 2024-2025)

 This course will give 7th grade students the opportunity to utilize project based learning to enhance their understanding of history and research.
 This course follows the guidelines for National History Day competition, which students can elect to participate in.
 The course is designed for students to hone their research skills analyzing primary and secondary sources, organizational, and critical thinking skills by researching and completing hands-on projects both in the classroom and at home.
 Students are able to select a topic in history that excites/interests them, whether it is locally, nationally or globally.

 SCIENCE DEPARTMENT COURSES

-Students must take fifteen (15) credits, or three courses of Core Science, are required for graduation; all courses must have a laboratory component.
-The Science Department also strongly encourages students to take additional core courses if they are a strong science student and perhaps plan to continue that path in college.
-It is recommended that students that want to take multiple Advanced Placement classes take more than one science class in their 10th and/or 11th grade year.
+Students must take twenty (20) credits (Physics, Biology, Chemistry or Honors Chemistry, and at least one elective or AP science) are required for graduation.
+It is recommended that students that want to take multiple Advanced Placement classes take more than one science class in their 10th, 11th, and/or 12th grade year.

 Science Department Pathways

+9th grade 10th grade 11th grade 12th grade

+Physics→ Biology→ Chemistry → Honors Chemistry→ AP or Honors Science→ Science Elective AP or Honors Science

+Course offering by year: